krrishghindanii/krrishghindanii/readme.md

 **I am a Data Analyst, Web Developer, Researcher, and a Tennis Player**

-I'm a freshman at the University of San Francisco, majoring in Data Science and minoring in Economics with a strong interest in Quantitative Finance.
+I'm a sophomore at the University of San Francisco, majoring in Data Science with a strong interest in Quantitative Trading.
 I build data-driven solutions and web applications from scratch — from system design and development to deploying real-world problem-solving tools.

 On GitHub, you can find a portfolio of my work, including data science projects, algorithmic research, and complete web development projects.
 I am passionate about leveraging statistics, machine learning, and quantitative methods to create insights and impact.